FREE SHIPPING on orders of $85 or more

 Many Welsh joined the great migrations to North America in the late 1800s and early 1900s.
 Like their Scottish and Irish neighbors, many Welsh families left their homeland hoping to find hope and prosperity in a land that the English did not exercise a tight rule over.
 Those Welsh immigrants that successfully traveled to North America went on to make significant contributions to the rapid development of both Canada and the United States in terms of the settling of land and the establishment of industry.
 They also added to the rich cultural heritage of both countries.
 An examination into the immigration and passenger lists has discovered a number of people bearing the name Keniston:

-Keniston Settlers in the United States in the 17th Century
+Keniston Settlers in United States in the 17th Century

-Keniston Settlers in the United States in the 19th Century
+Keniston Settlers in United States in the 19th Century

 The Keniston Family Crest was acquired from the Houseofnames.com archives.
 The Keniston Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.